nf-core/metatdenovo/docs/output.md

 ### Functional and taxonomical annotation

-#### Hmmer
+#### Hmmrsearch

-You can run HMMer scan on the reference amino acids fasta file by giving hmm profiles to the pipeline.
+You can run [Hmmsearch](https://www.ebi.ac.uk/Tools/hmmer/search/hmmsearch) scan on the reference amino acids fasta file by giving hmm profiles to the pipeline.

 <details markdown="1">
 <summary>Output files</summary>